Table of Contents

 Ibuprofen is a non-steroidal anti inflammatory drug, also known as an NSAID.
 It is sold over the counter and used to help with inflammation and pain.

 The way it works is by blocking prostagladins from being produced by non-selectively inhibiting an enzyme called Cyclooxygenase (COX).
-Prostaglandins are lipid containing substances present all over the body and have hormone like functions but amongst many types of prostaglandins, some are inflammatory prostaglandins that the body releases when the body is injured or you feel unwell.
+Prostaglandins are lipid containing substances present all over the body and have hormone like functions.
+Amongst many types of prostaglandins, some are inflammatory prostaglandins that the body releases when there is an injury or you feel unwell.
 They’re the cause of pain and inflammation.

-CBD is a natural alternative that may help do the same job.
+CBD is a natural alternative that may help do the same job as NSAIDs.
 CBD interacts with the human bodies endocannabinoid system and has shown promising results in the treatment of substance overuse disorder.

 The receptors receive signals to help your body respond.
 The response this creates is said to have anti inflammatory and pain reducing effects.